ZorikovPasha/React-Loft-Mebel/README.md

 - [x] substitute types from prisma/client insteead of hand made types
 - [x] should show snackbars when error is occured
 - [x] handle something went wrong when updating profile
 - [x] should add search
 - [x] user should have the ability to choose whether he wants to recieve emails ("wantsToReceiveEmailUpdates": boolean)
 - [x] add reviews
 - [x] redesign successfull signup popup
 - [x] profile popup `recieve emails` is without scroll lock
 - [x] profile should not send request if none of the fields is edited
 - [x] refactor styles
 - [x] profile email form error message is shown but border is not
 - [x] product 404 if undefined
 - [x] profile tabs borders design
 - [x] should add mobile user menu
 - [x] should only upload `.png` or `.jpg` files
 - [x] profile should redirect to login if not authorized
 - [x] catalog items loader should be centered
 - [x] favorites label should be in english
 - [x] profile no loading while updating
 - [x] should implement github-ci
 - [x] add universal button component to set type, title, aria-label automatically
 - [x] check for z-indexes everywhere
 - [x] /contacts form redesign
 - [x] should disable buttons and inputs while making submit requests
 - [x] moving to nestjs
 - [x] add login via yandex
 - [x] signup server errors indication
 - [x] cancel profile filling
 - [x] signup error messages not in english
 - [x] login via yandex popup with email shows every time
 - [x] cart item mobile view is messed up
 - [x] should add shipping methods and specs on furniture
 - [x] Profile tabs are broken
 - [x] making product favorite is not working with store
 - [x] PUT /user male phone optional
 - [x] cart total split with spaces
 - [x] make sure that user data sanitized is of correct type
 - [ ] loader while fetching user data? (react-query)
 - [ ] write backend tests
 - [ ] move svgs to separate files respectively
 - [ ] add remaining products
 - [ ] mark in swagger which id to send
 - [ ] /login swagger edit response types
 - [ ] at the start two equal api call `api/furniture` in catalog
 - [ ] add server tests
 - [ ] add confirmation email
 - [ ] nestjs swagger
 - [ ] after login via yandex login shows in a moment before profile
-- [ ] move from redux to zustand
-- [ ] should add redis
 - [ ] add sqlite option
+- [x] card liked is above search dropdown
+- [x] search found item has no image
+- [x] cannot close search dropdown
+- [x] after creating orders corresponding tabs doesnt open
+- [x] orders table is seems broken
+- [ ] close search on ESC and on outer area
+- [x] profile order error when trying to cancel
+- [x] productcard onselect is broken
+- [ ] catalog specific product when loading first shows 404 and then the product itself (this is because spa)
+- [x] orders comes with no products
+- [ ] orders with same date are not sorted right when adding new order only before reload
+- [x] items are not being added to cart
+- [ ] user gets exprired in a middle of using site
+- [ ] strict tsconfig